cvasseng/ThursUI/README.md

 ## Hello world

 ## Motivation
 So why another UI library, you might ask?
 Well, when I finally reached the point where I wanted a UI in my game, I started shopping around.
 I found that a lot of the existing libraries are largely undocumented.
 A lot of them are old and now more or less unmaintained.
-I also wanted a library that didn't rely on texture maps for its skinning - something that in my opinion makes skin creator that much more complicated.
+I also wanted a library that didn't rely on texture maps for its skinning - something that in my opinion makes skin creation that much more complicated.

 ## Building